ArthurBernard/Trading_Bot/README.md

 This project is in progress, eventually it will be able to automatically manage several strategies, signal calculation, order execution, allow history performance, etc.

-Initially `Strategy Manager` will be used with the Kraken crypto-currency exchange platform, but in the long term this project may be extended to other trading platforms (e.g. Bitfinex, Bitmex or some more classical trading platforms as Interactive-Brokers).
+Initially `Trading_Bot` will be used with the Kraken crypto-currency exchange platform, but in the long term this project may be extended to other trading platforms (e.g. Bitfinex, Bitmex or some more classical trading platforms as Interactive-Brokers).

 ## Requirements